dortania/OpenCore-Post-Install/laptop-specific/battery.md

 ## DSDT Patching

-While custom DSDT injection should be avoided as to prevent issues with Windows and firmware updates, it can be quite helpful as a starting point since it's a bit easier to grasp and do yourself:
+While custom DSDT injection should be avoided to prevent issues with Windows and firmware updates, it can be quite helpful as a starting point since it's a bit easier to grasp and do yourself:

 **[Rehabman's how to patch DSDT for working battery status](https://www.tonymacx86.com/threads/guide-how-to-patch-dsdt-for-working-battery-status.116102/)**